aselker/cooperation_emergence/reports/project_report_draft1.md

 ![Below critical size, groups of cooperators do not expand.](images/exp1_fig1.png)

 ### Experiment 2: Mutation
-In our second experiment, we will add random mutations to agents’ genomes, both of the behavior section (cooperate or defect) and of the random-fitness section.
-We will also remove the initial island of cooperators.
+Once we have established that a sufficiently-sized cluster of cooperators will spread across the biofilm, we investigate how these clusters can arise.
+In our second experiment, we remove the starting cluster of cooperators, and add a chance of mutation.
+Mutations can happen to either the

 #### Results of Experiment 2
 We expect the grid to be stably full of defectors, with a few cooperators occurring randomly but never spreading.